paulgreg/arduino_mp3_player/README.md

 ## Resources ##

-You may find more resources about that project on that RSS feeds : https://rsstodolist.appspot.com/?name=mp3player
+You may find more resources about that project on that [RSS feed](https://rsstodolist.appspot.com/?name=mp3player&l=100).